hbrice/cis422/cis422project1/docs/index.rst

 - Create customizable contacts, by adding user defined fields
 - Edit contacts (delete or add fields)
-- User friendly general search
+- Scalable user friendly general search
+- Sort by zip or last name
+- Add as many addresses, emails, and phone numbers to a list

 Contribute
 ----------